Search results for:

 Prep Your Site and Marketing Plan Now for the Holiday Shopping Season!

-But it also means that if you haven’t started planning for ‘tis the season and holiday specials, you’re already trailing behind many other businesses.
-Consider the fact that spokeswoman for the National Retail Federation, Kathy Grannis, told CNBC that 40% of consumers plan to start shopping before Halloween.
-So you need to get on the ball now.
+But it also means that if you haven't started planning for 'tis the season and holiday specials, you're already trailing behind many other businesses.
+Consider that spokeswoman for the National Retail Federation, Kathy Grannis, told CNBC that 40% of consumers plan to start shopping before Halloween.
+So it would help if you got on the ball now.
 Today.

-Don’t wait until a week before Black Friday to announce your amazing special sale.
-Now’s the time to start getting the word out and build some excitement around the upcoming event.
-Get interest and curiosity going.
-Even if your special or your complete plan isn’t all in place yet.
+Don't wait until a week before Black Friday to announce your amazing special sale.
+Now's the time to start getting the word out and build some excitement around the upcoming event.
+Get interest and curiosity going even if your plan isn't all in place yet.

 How?
 Well, you could:

 · Start tweeting hints about what's to come

 · Create images that partially show a deal and post to Pinterest or Instagram

 · Post sneak peeks or behind the scenes on your blog